dowusubekoe-dev/aws-course_k21-academy/README.md

 | Use Case     | Good for native container architecture     | Easy to move on-prem Kubernetes to AWS EKS      | Good for workload which runs on duration |

 ### AWS Batch
-<p>AWS Batch enables developers, scientists, and engineers to easily and efficiently  run hundreds of thousands fo batch computing jobs on AWS.</p>
+AWS Batch enables developers, scientists, and engineers to easily and efficiently  run hundreds of thousands fo batch computing jobs on AWS.

 ### AWS Outpost
-<p>Fully managed service that offers the same AWS infrastructure, AWS services, APIs, and tools to virtually any datacenter, co-location space, or on-premise facility or a truly consistent hybrid experience.</p>
+Fully managed service that offers the same AWS infrastructure, AWS services, APIs, and tools to virtually any datacenter, co-location space, or on-premise facility or a truly consistent hybrid experience.
 - Order
 - Install
 - Launch